oracle-livelabs/oracle-health/smart-on-fhir/4-apex-logic/apex-logic.md

 In this lab, you will:

+* Import supporting objects
-* Create page structure
+* Create application structure
-* Create page items
+* Define page objects
-* Create item validations
+* Create validations
-* Assign values to items
+* Assign values
-* Create charts to represent data
+* Represent data
 * Display database data in your application
-* Esthetics and finishing touches
+* (Optional) Esthetics and finishing touches

 ### Prerequisites